Shellsea31/A_Simple_Planner/README.md

  ## Description

  This week I was tasked to create a simple daily planner.
-The user should be able to save events for each hour a nine to five schedule.
-The CSS and HTML should be updated dynamically and done using jQuery and the [Moment.js](https://momentjs.com/) library.
+The user should be able to save events for each hour of a nine to five schedule.
+The CSS and HTML should be updated dynamically using jQuery and the [Moment.js](https://momentjs.com/) library.

  ## Requirements: